-Having lived most of her life in Taranaki, she understands the contribution of NZ’s leading energy and resources region.
+Having lived most of her life in Taranaki, she understands the contribution of NZ’s leading resources region.
 And, as she travels one of the largest electorates in the country and beyond, knows only too well the necessity for well-developed and maintained transport routes.
 Routes, rural communities and urban centres need, to conduct business efficiently and effectively across the nation.

 Married to Louis, she is mum to three children — two sons and a daughter — and grandmother to six.